UI Markup Nirvana

 Shoes too looks interesting.
 It uses plain Ruby and is engineered for desktop apps.
 It does not yet have a web equivalent mode - GET, POST, PUT etc. Its challenges are to recreate the sandbox concept to allow safe execution of untrusted scripts.
 That's something that Swiby's Java+JRuby underpinnings could hypothetically implement easily.

-For both Shoes and Swiby, a colleague (Vijay Jambu) and I had ready a demo app that used Google's "AppEngine for Java" as a backend on the day it was launched, as ThoughtWorks was in the alpha-test program.
+For both Shoes and Swiby, a former colleague (Vijay Jambu) and I had ready a demo app that used Google's cloudy "AppEngine for Java" as a backend on the day it was launched, as ThoughtWorks was in the alpha-test programme.
 For Shoes at least, it meant augmenting the Ruby script loader to accept sources over HTTP.

 By 2011, both Swiby and Shoes have fallen by the wayside.

 By 2013, after much uncertainty, QT and QML have a better future with "The Qt Company" (a Digia subsidiary).
 Making apps for multiple platforms with QML becomes commercially viable.
 QML, though, requires heaving lifting to be done in C++.
 It is an arbitrary decision by its makers, and Oleg Shparber (2014) went on to combine Node.js with QML to make Node.qml allowing you to punch through stay in the QML grammar for much more (if not all) of your application.

 Because of the interpreted nature of the proposition, QML could easily be a page-by-page deliverable to a browser or browser plugin.
 Well, as long as was able to sandbox apps/pages (one of the principles of containment).

 Google's Flutter - 2015